chiprojects/Incident-Response---PowerShell-Suspicious-Web-Request/README.md

 ### 2. Searched the `DeviceProcessEvents` Table a Second Time

-Searched for instances where the following scripts: `eicar.ps1`, `portscan.ps1`, `pwncrypt.ps1`, `exfiltratedata.ps1` were succesfullly executed.
-It was later discovered that all 4 scripts were indded.
+Searched for instances where the scripts: `eicar.ps1`, `portscan.ps1`, `pwncrypt.ps1`, `exfiltratedata.ps1` were successfully executed.
+It was later discovered that all 4 scripts were indeed.

 **Query used to locate events:**